fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-04.rst

 ===================================================

 .. note::
-  Each center will install and maintain the following baseline set of editors and scripting tools.
+  Each site will install and maintain the following baseline set of editors and scripting tools.
 New versions of these packages should be installed within 30 days of their availability on all allocated HPC systems and non-storage user-accessible support servers, and they should